 Your boat can be equipped with a high-volume pump with tapered adapter to fit valves up to 1-1/4 dia.

-(See Fig. 3.17.1).
-Lightweight and compact, the rugged all steel construction features a resistant baked enamel finish and compact, the rugged all steel construction features a weather resistant baked enamel finish.
+Lightweight and compact, the rugged all steel construction features a weather resistant baked enamel finish.
 Great for inflating and deflating boat toys.
 Delivers 20 cu. ft./minute.
 The unit has a 10' electrical cord that plugs into a 12V receptacle.